zoonoo/azure-docs.ko-kr/articles/data-factory/create-azure-ssis-integration-runtime.md

 # For supported regions, see https://azure.microsoft.com/global-infrastructure/services/?products=data-factory&regions=all
 $DataFactoryLocation = "EastUS"

-### Azure-SSIS integration runtime information.
-This is a Data Factory compute resource for running SSIS packages.
+### Azure-SSIS integration runtime info - This is a Data Factory compute resource for running SSIS packages.
 $AzureSSISName = "[your Azure-SSIS IR name]"
 $AzureSSISDescription = "[your Azure-SSIS IR description]"
 # For supported regions, see https://azure.microsoft.com/global-infrastructure/services/?products=data-factory&regions=all